rfaulk/developers.spiceworks.com/source/documentation/cloud-apps/authentication.md

 At this point, your JavaScript is free to use the Spiceworks SDK to do cool and amazing things inside the browser.
-However, at some point you're going to want the user to access some protected area of your cloud app, and that means using the details collected earlier to complete a login.
+However, at some point you're going to want the user to access some protected area of your cloud app, or you're going to want to store some user or environment data in your server.
+To restrict access and protect data, you need to use the details collected earlier to complete a login to your cloud app.

 #### Step 4a.
 Submit the login details to your server